ElemagEx/gkr-integration/basic_deps/libdatachannel/README.md

 > NOTE: If the optional argument is provided it must specifies a valid libDataChannel repository tag.
 Otherwise `v0.19.5` tag is used.

-Build and run project to ensure the libDataChannel package is properly installed.
+Build and run `ldc_build_test` executable to ensure the libDataChannel package is properly installed.